allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 #### What has gone wrong?

-The approach seemed simple enough.
-But was also not easy to extend and to maintain.
+The approach seems simple to develop.
+But unfortunately, it’s hard to extend and maintain.

-Because every page can be a separate web application we cannot ensure that everybody uses our frontend services.
+Because every page fragment is a separate web application, it’s really hard to ensure consistent look and feel on the website level.

-Each component had it's own dependencies, sometimes duplicated or linked to other ones i.e. header & carousel
-- they both needed our company icon set - should header expose it to all other?
+Each page fragment comes with its own set of frontend assets: CSS, JS scripts, fonts and images.
+At the page level, it often leads to duplications and version conflicts.
+Many page fragments depend implicitly on assets provided by Header fragment.

-What to do when a page does not have any header at all?
+But, what if we want to create a page without any header at all?
-Should carousel have any fallback for the assets?
-What about measuring?
-How to assure exact the same measuring solution?
 What if footer is written in [AngularJS](https://angularjs.org) and showcases are [React](https://facebook.github.io/react/) compontents?
-Or even worse - how to handle two different version of [BackboneJS](http://backbonejs.org) within two services?
+Or even worse &mdash;
+how to handle two different version of [BackboneJS](http://backbonejs.org) within a single page?

+///...
 Testing one component was really easy, everybody had their own set of tests.
 Cross modules testing was a real problem.
 How to maintain relations between frontend parts?
 How to be sure that security within them is satisfying?